No767/Dcey-SMP-Hub/README.md

 This project is self-hosted on a Windows IIS Web Server.
 This only acts like the source code repo for it.

 For now, just clone this repo and make prs as needed

+also read the art assets page for more detail